SR-MDR/lunora-player/README.md

 - Node.js (for development server)
 - AWS CLI configured with access to Lunora-Media-Services account (372241484305)
 - AWS account with Media Services enabled in us-west-2 region
+- Domain name for production deployment
+- jq (JSON processor) for scripts

 ### 1. Install Dependencies
 ```bash